timmyomahony/craft-remote-backup/README.md

 You can optionally use Craft's built-in queue to create new backups.
 This is useful when your backups are large and you don't want to have to wait on the Control Panel interface every time you backup.
 Instead, the backups will be pushed to the queue and completed in the background.

-You can enable this via the "Use Queue" lightswitch in the settings or via the `userQueue` settig in your config.
+You can enable this via the "Use Queue" lightswitch in the settings or via the `useQueue` settig in your config.

-#### ⚠️ Control Panel errors

-When not using the queue, if there is an issue pulling/pushing a backup you will get feedback (an alert box).
-You won't get the same feedback when using the queue.
-Instead it will look like the operation has been successful.
-To see if the operation was actually successul you'll need to check the queue manually.

 #### ⚠️ CLI commands and the queue

 The CLI commands ignore the queue setting.
-In other words, they will always run synchrously.
+In other words, they will always run synchronously.
 This is by design as it's likely you will want to see the results of these operations if they are part of your crontab or deployment script.

 ### Local Copies